-Whether traveling as a couple, with the family, or with friends, you should keep in mind that most places in Greece require a fair amount of walking, but summer heat can be tiring.
+Whether traveling as a couple, with the family, or with friends, you should keep in mind that most places in Greece require a fair amount of walking, but the summer heat can be tiring.
 If on a multi-generational trip, Vasilis suggests that you “...do not travel too far off-season, since grandchildren will probably want to see the islands at their peak.”
-It is equally important to know that peak season can get very hot around Greece, making it much more comfortable to travel the mainland and islands around the shoulder season, both for the cooler days and smaller crowds.
+It is equally important to know that peak season can get very hot around Greece, making traveling the mainland and islands much more comfortable during the shoulder season, both for the cooler days and smaller crowds.

 You can spend your time exploring ancient ruins from the Acropolis to the Palace of Knossos or wandering narrow cobblestone lanes leading to panoramic views of the sea when visiting places like Athens, Crete, Santorini, Naxos, Mykonos, Paros.
 When considering where to explore and how to visit Greece, “...you don’t have to go on cruises,” Vasilis says.
 “You miss so much!”

 Australia is a country of remarkable diversity spread across its unexpected breadth.
-With the world’s oldest cultures, crystal-clear waters, and landscapes that shift from jungle to billabongs, white-sand beaches to red-sand desert, Australia is a land of discovery.
+Australia is a land of discovery with the world’s oldest cultures, crystal-clear waters, and landscapes that shift from jungle to billabongs, white-sand beaches to red-sand desert.
 Most senior Zicasso travelers take nearly 20 days for an Australia trip uncovering the Great Barrier Reef or the bohemian ambiance of Melbourne’s arcades.
-When visiting Australia, “Anything is possible,” says travel expert Dick.
+“Anything is possible when visiting Australia,” says travel expert Dick.

 Australia is an ancient landscape with an adventurous spirit and possibilities open to your preference.
 You can learn to surf, sample indigenous-inspired cuisine, or look out for kangaroos.
 “Plan it in advance,” Dick says.
 “Don't be scared to ask your travel specialist who can customize the experience to fit all levels of medical or mobility conditions.”